Last Updated on

 1. Best Bars in Prague - Bar No 7

-This is one of the most social bars in Prague.
-You always get a warm welcome when you enter this bar.
-This is a hidden gem located just behind the National Theatre (Národní Divadlo).
+Bar No. 7 is one of the most social bars in Prague.
+You always get a warm welcome when you enter this bar and is a hidden gem located just behind the National Theatre (Národní Divadlo).
 This is a very chilled out and laid back bar.
 Also, it is easy on the pocket at only 38 Kc for a large Uneticke beer.
 During first "happy hour" which is every evening between 5 pm and 7 pm (between 6 pm and 7 pm on Saturdays & Sundays), a large Uneticke is only 24 CZK (less than €1).
 Recently they a second "happy hour" on Friday and Saturday evenings (9 pm to midnight) whereby a selection of small shots are only 20 CZK each.
-There is a small terrace at the back of the bar opened in the Summer.
+Bar No. 7 has a small terrace at the back of the bar opened in the Summer.

 Address: Na Struze 1740/7, 110 00 Prague 1.

 Opening Hours: Mon to Fri 5 pm to 2 am, Sat & Sun 6 pm to 2 am

 Outdoor Seating/Garden: There is a small beer garden at the rear of the bar with 6 to 8 tables.
 Sometimes holds BBQ evenings during the summer.